Sleep Number i7: The Smart Bed with Memory Foam

 We calculate our ratings in accordance to our Verified Review Policy.

 As with most mattresses, the i7 Bed by Sleep Number gets mixed reviews.
-The only direct reviews of this model are those found on Sleep Number.
+The only direct reviews of this model are those found on Sleep Number and on Yelp.
+Sleep Like the Dead (SLTD) has an estimated owner satisfaction rate for the 360 i7 Smart bed.
 Some inferences may also be drawn from reviews of Memory Foam Series beds on other sites, but these are not definitive.

 Of the three 360 Smart Beds, in 2018 i7 had the fewest reviews (63) and the lowest average rating (4.40, 87.94%).
 The p6 had 412 reviews with a 4.47 average (89.37%), and i10 had 136 with 4.71 (84.12%).
 Now, in 2019, the 360 i7 Smart bed has 657 reviews with a 4.74 (94.82%) average rating.
 However, according to our Verified Review Policy, these cannot be used in the final rating.